PratibhaShrivastav/Django_blog/README.md

 # Django_blog
-A simple blog website with django
+A blog website with django